ritiek/GitFeed/README.md

 # GitFeed

-Check your GitHub Newsfeed via the command-line
+- Check your GitHub Newsfeed via the command-line.

+- Newsfeed includes all the news from people you are following on GitHub, repositories you are watching, etc. All news you would find on your GitHub dashboard.

 ## Screenshots